Roger

 That!

 Calling all aspiring astronauts: this day is for you!
 Join us for Roger That! at the Grand Rapids Public Museum.
-In partnership with GVSU, this day of programming honors the life of Grand Rapids native and astronaut, Roger B. Chaffee, through a variety of STEAM activities and programs for K-4th grade students.
+In partnership with GVSU, this day of programming honors the life of Grand Rapids native and astronaut, Roger B. Chaffee, through a variety of STEAM activities and programs for lower elementary students.

 Learn about space exploration and STEAM careers as you enjoy hands-on activities and demonstrations from a variety of partner booth and exhibit tables.
 Here are some of the activities you can expect at the Museum!